PythonGermany/42_webserv/README.md

 # TODO

+- [ ] Needed? -> Implement so that and alias updating an uri also updates context
 - [ ] Investigate NS_ERROR_NET_RESET error for put request 404 and 413 response
 - [ ] Figure out why resolving symlinks doesnt work